Fostering citizen stewardship of Midcoast Maine’s natural resources

 Your commitment

-Participants pay a materials fee of $125 (scholarships are available).
+Participants pay a materials fee of $300 for non-members, $250 for Coastal Rivers members (scholarships are available).
 Upon conclusion of the course, participants commit to a minimum of 40 hours of volunteer service to the protection of Midcoast Maine’s natural and cultural resources.

 Past stewards have helped create organizations, assist with community planning, and share their skills.
 Some have developed their own service projects while others have volunteered with existing programs.